jondjones/ILoveUmbraco/README.md

 ## My Repos

-[JonDJones.Umbraco.BaseBuild8](https://github.com/jondjones/JonDJones.Umbraco.BaseBuild8): Umbraco * Base Build.
-I use this as a starting poting for all new Greenfield projects I work on.
+[JonDJones.Umbraco.V8.StarterKit](https://github.com/jondjones/JonDJones.Umbraco.V8.StarterKit): Umbraco 8 Starter Kit.
+I use this as a starting poting for all new Umbraaco 8 greenfield projects that I work on.
 Improved and updated overtime.

 [JonDJones.Umbraco.BaseBuild7](https://github.com/jondjones/JonDJones.Umbraco.BaseBuild7): My Umbraco C# base build.
 I use this build as the bases of all new Greenfield projects I work on .
 Improved and updated overtime.
 It follows a TDD methodology and comes with plug-ins